U.S. plans diplomatic boycott of Beijing Winter Olympics - NewsBreak

 Senate Foreign Relations Committee Chairman Robert Menendez, D-N.J., called such a diplomatic boycott “a necessary step to demonstrate our unwavering commitment to human rights in the face of the Chinese government’s unconscionable abuses.”

-He called on “other allies and partners that share our values to join with the United States in this diplomatic boycott.”
+He called on “other allies and partners that share our values to join with the United States in this diplomatic boycott.”‘Unlucky group’: CEO lays off 900 people during Zoom call; video shared online

 Chinese Foreign Ministry spokesperson Zhao Lijian accused U.S. politicians of grandstanding over the issue of not sending dignitaries to attend events that China hopes will showcase its economic development and technological prowess.